-- 59. (1) The rules in bankruptcy relating to contracts of sale shall continue to apply thereto notwithstanding anything in this Ordinance contained. - (2) The rules of the Common Law, including the law merchant, save in so far as they are inconsistent with the express provisions of this Ordinance, and in particular the rules relating to the law of principal and agent, and the effect of fraud, misrepresentation, duress or coercion, mistake, or other invalidating cause, shall continue to apply to contracts for the sale of goods. - (3) Nothing in this Ordinance shall affect the enactments relating to bills of sale or any other enactment relating to the sale of goods. - (4) The provisions of this Ordinance relating to contracts of sale do not apply to any transaction in the form of a contract of sale which is intended to operate by way of mortgage, pledge, charge, or other security.
+59. (1) The rules in bankruptcy relating to contracts of sale shall continue to apply thereto notwithstanding anything contained in this Act.

+(2) The rules of the Common Law, including the law merchant, save in so far as they are inconsistent with the express provisions of this Act, and in particular the rules relating to the law of principal and agent, and the effect of fraud, misrepresentation, duress or coercion, mistake or other invalidating cause, shall continue to apply to contracts for the sale of goods.

+(3) Nothing in this Act shall affect the written laws relating to bills of sale or any other written law relating to the sale of goods.

+(4) The provisions of this Act relating to contracts of sale do not apply to any transaction in the form of a contract of sale which is intended to operate by way of mortgage, pledge, charge or other security.